-Nabemono is a traditional Japanese soup typically served in winter time, when the warmth of hot broth seems particularly welcome.
-It's a simple, throw-it-together kind of a food - one that can adapt easily to whatever bits of fish, meat or vegetables lurk in your refrigerator.
+Nabemono is a traditional Japanese soup typically served in wintertime, when the warmth of hot broth seems particularly welcome.
+It's a simple, throw-it-together kind of a food - one that can adapt easily to whatever bits of fish, meat, or vegetables lurk in your refrigerator.
 I make it frequently in the winter, particularly when I am tired but in want of something nourishing.
-Lately, as I work like crazy to finish up the Nourished Kitchen Cookbook (it’s due in just a few weeks – fortunately, I have a friend to help in the kitchen), nabemono have made their appearance on our table more often than I’d like to admit.

 Nabemono is a compound word; that is, it combines the word nabe (cooking pot) with mono (stuff).
-Nabemono are typically cooked in a clay pot called a donabe, which you can find here.
+Nabemono are typically cooked in a clay pot called a donabe.
 They're beautiful little pots, and very versatile.
 Of course, you can also substitute a clay baker or a Dutch oven.

 Broth for Nabemono

-When I prepare nabemono at home, I start first as I do with any soup; I start with good broth.
-To make a true fish stock requires fish bones, fish heads and other scraps which I typically don't have access to, so I typically make my broth from a combination of kombu (a seaweed) and bonito flakes which is smoked and dried fish that's shaved paper-thin.
+When I prepare nabemono at home, I start first as I do with any soup recipe; I start with delicious broth.
+To make a true fish stock requires fish bones, fish heads, and other scraps which I typically don't have access to, so I typically make my broth from a combination of kombu (a seaweed) and bonito flakes which are smoked and dried fish that's shaved paper-thin.
 You can find both in Asian markets and well-stocked health food stores.
 Combined together with filtered water, they make dashi - traditional Japanese stock that, unlike other broths and stocks, takes only a little time as opposed to several hours for a good bone broth.

 Assembling the Nabemono